Tea and Tetley. A (tea) potted history.

 The 300 year old London Tea Auction holds its final sale.
 In its early days tea was sold ‘by the candle’.
 A candle was lit at the beginning of each lot, and when an inch had burned away, the hammer fell.

-Every week, Tetley buys one million kilos of tea, which make countless cups of Tetley tea that the world enjoys every day.
+Every week, Tetley buys one million kilos of tea for making countless cups of Tetley tea that the world enjoys every day.